dotnet/docs-maui/docs/user-interface/handlers/create.md

 The `PropertyMapper` is a `Dictionary` whose key is a `string` and whose value is a generic `Action`.
 The `string` represents the cross-platform control's property name, and the `Action` represents a `static` method that requires the handler and cross-platform control as arguments.
 For example, the signature of the `MapSource` method is `public static void MapSource(VideoHandler handler, Video video)`.

 Each platform handler must provide implementations of the Actions, which manipulate the native view APIs.
 This ensures that when a property is set on a cross-platform control, the underlying native view will be updated as required.
-The advantage of this approach is that it allows for easy cross-platform control customisation, because the property mapper can be modified by cross-platform control consumers without subclassing.
+The advantage of this approach is that it allows for easy cross-platform control customization, because the property mapper can be modified by cross-platform control consumers without subclassing.

 ## Create the command mapper

 Each handler can also provide a *command mapper*, which defines what Actions to take when the cross-platform control sends commands to native views.
 Command mappers are similar to property mappers, but allow for additional data to be passed.
-In this context a command is an instruction, and optionally its data, that's sent to a native view.
+In this context, a command is an instruction, and optionally its data, that's sent to a native view.
 The `CommandMapper` type is a `Dictionary` that maps cross-platform control members to their associated Actions.

 `CommandMapper` is defined in .NET MAUI's generic `ViewHandler` class, and requires two generic arguments to be supplied:

-- The class for the cross-platform control, that derives from `View`.
+- The class for the cross-platform control, which derives from `View`.
 - The class for the handler.

 The following code example shows the `VideoHandler` class extended with the `CommandMapper` definition: